Fact checked and legally reviewed by Daniel Wasserberg • Contributor & Legal Advisor

 United States Mineral Products Company Business and Products

 The United States Mineral Products Company opened in New Jersey producing mineral wool – a generic term used for fibrous substances made from minerals (like rock) or mineral products (like glass).
-In the early 1900s, the company was the leading manufacturer of mineral wool nationwide.

 As the company expanded its product line, it increasingly used asbestos in its fireproofing materials.
 United States Mineral Products Company items were extensively used in the construction and national defense industries and were sold under a variety of names depending on the sales locations.